William the Conqueror (film): Plot

 We then have an extensive flashback.
 William's father Duke Robert declares William his heir before departing for a pilgrimage to Jerusalem.
 The barons swear loyalty.
-However, Robert dies and William, still a child, has to flee.
+However, Robert dies on the journey and William, still a child, has to flee.

 We then see a long sequence with William as a fugitive.
 Finally, as a young man, he persuades the King of France to lend him an army.
 He wins a crucial battle and becomes Duke.

 During the 1066 sections of the film, William tells a friend that it is not the weather that is delaying him.
 At the end, he gets a messenger from Norway.
-Presumably this tells him that Harold Hardrada is invading England, which will pull Harold Godwinson north and make the conquest much more likely to succeed.
+Presumably this tells him that Harald Hardrada is invading England, which will pull Harold Godwinson north and make the conquest much more likely to succeed.